jinhyunju/nvta/README.md

 - Performance might be sub-optimal for cases where there are a lot of small stretches of different CIGAR operations.

-- When the goal is to support a lot of queries that are not neccessary unique, pre-computing the translation and saving it in a look-up table might yield better performance.
+- When the goal is to support a lot of queries that are not necessarily unique, pre-computing the translation and saving it in a look-up table might yield better performance.

 ## Testing